mesoform/enterprise-cloud-admin-tool/README.md

 You can find how to create it [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 It doesn't matter for which project you will create service account, you will be able to use it for any API activity.

+1. You must have a service account on Google Cloud Platform with the following minimum permissions:

+    - "Billing Account User" role set at the organization level or on the specified billing account by a billing admin.
+(Check billing access control documentation [here](https://cloud.google.com/billing/docs/how-to/billing-access).
+    - "Project Creator" role set minimum at the folder level.

+    You can find how to create a service account [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
+    It doesn't matter for which project you will create service account, you will be able to use it for any API activity.

+    - "Cloud Resource Manager" and "Cloud Billing" APIs needs to be enabled on the project owning the service account which is used for the deployment.

-1. You must have existing project on google cloud platform, that will used as monitoring namespace.
+1. You must have an existing project on Google Cloud Platform that will used as monitoring namespace.
 This project must have service account attached, with `Monitoring Metric Writer` role assigned to this profile.
 So, just switch to your monitoring project, go to `IAM` menu, and add service account as a member with this role.
 Once created go to 'Monitoring' and if it doesn't already exist, create a monitoring space in Stackdriver.